jameschristina/secure-vehicle-api-zero-trust-siem/README.md

 3. Authorization + Least Privilege
 4. SIEM / UEBA Detection

-Across four phases, the project introduces authentication, authorization, least-privilege enforcement, and SIEM-style detections that identify identity misuse and behavioral anomalies.
+Across four phases, the project introduces authentication, authorization, least-privilege enforcement, and SIEM-based detections that identify identity misuse and behavioral anomalies.
 The goal is to illustrate how IAM and Zero Trust principles can be applied within a cyber-physical environment while showing how API activity can become meaningful security telemetry.

 ---